eigenfoo/cryptics/docs/datasheet.md

 Yes.

-Firstly, Less than 5% of all rows include a `puzzle_url`.
+Firstly, less than 5% of all rows include a `puzzle_url`.

 Secondly, some data may be missing or malformed due to data preprocessing errors (see [the "Are there any errors?"